linrunner/tlp-doc/support/optimizing.rst

 battery power as possible (and of course not cost any performance on AC), but in reality there are limits to what can be done:

-* For simplicity, TLP's settings are limited to three sets/profiles (*Version 1.9 and newer*) or one set each for AC and battery operation (*Version 1.8 and older*).
+* For simplicity, TLP's settings are limited to three "TLP profiles" (*Version 1.9 and newer*) or one set each for AC and battery operation (*Version 1.8 and older*).
 The same applies to the defaults.
 * User requirements can vary greatly, there is no way to cover them all